kubernetes/kops/docs/run_in_existing_vpc.md

 If you run in AWS private topology with shared subnets, and you would like Kubernetes to provision resources in these shared subnets, you must create tags on them.
 This is important, for example, if your `utility` subnets are shared, you will not be able to launch any services that create Elastic Load Balancers (ELBs).
-Prior to kops 1.8 KubernetesCluster tag was used for this.
+Prior to kops 1.8 `KubernetesCluster` tag was used for this.
 This lead to several problems if there were more than one Kubernetes Cluster in a subnet.
-After you upgraded to kops 1.8 remove KubernetesCluster Tag from Subnets as it is prioritized against "kubernetes.io/cluster/<clustername>"
+After you upgraded to kops 1.8 remove `KubernetesCluster` Tag from Subnets as it is prioritized against `kubernetes.io/cluster/<clustername>`.

 These are currently needed Tags on shared resources: